htoomgt/go-gin-rest-api-tutorial/README.md

 - GO v.1.11^ language is needed to install on the pc.
 - MySQL server that can be connected from your pc
-- Create database at mysql server with a name "db_test"
+- Create database at mysql server with a name "db_test". `CREATE DATABASE db_test;`
-- Run the tbl_persons.sql at query workspace file located at src/database/migrations/
+- Run the tbl_persons.sql at query workspace file located at `src/database/migrations/`

 ## To Test Run